Urawa Red Diamonds: International affiliation

-The club is also notable in that former Feyenoord midfielder Shinji Ono began his professional career playing for Urawa.
+The club is also notable in that former Feyenoord midfielder Shinji Ono began his professional career playing for Urawa Reds.
 Ono returned for the 2006 season for a second stint with the club.
-Urawa is affiliated with German club FC Bayern Munich, whose nickname is also "The Reds".
-Karl-Heinz Rummenigge, the chairman of the FC Bayern Munich, announced that "We have been looking for clubs which have potential ability, management stability and cordial confidence.
+Urawa Reds is affiliated with German club Bayern Munich, whose nickname is also "The Reds".
+Karl-Heinz Rummenigge, the chairman of the Bayern Munich, announced that "We have been looking for clubs which have potential ability, management stability and cordial confidence.
 We could fulfill the desire to affiliate with this great club, Urawa Reds."
-Some other foreign clubs, such as Arsenal F.C., Club Atlético Independiente, Clube de Regatas do Flamengo, VfB Stuttgart, Manchester United F.C., Feyenoord, Hamburger SV and Perth Glory FC, visited Japan and played friendly games at the Saitama Stadium.
+Some other foreign clubs, such as Arsenal, Club Atlético Independiente, CR Flamengo, VfB Stuttgart, Manchester United, Feyenoord, Hamburger SV and Perth Glory, visited Japan and played friendly games at the Saitama Stadium.

-In August 2004, Urawa appeared in a pre-season four-club friendly tournament, the Vodafone Cup, at Old Trafford, the home of Manchester United.
-The Japanese club, missing key players, lost their first game 5–2 against the Argentinian side Boca Juniors.
+In August 2004, Urawa Reds appeared in a pre-season four-club friendly tournament, the Vodafone Cup, at Old Trafford, the home ground of Manchester United.
+Urawa Reds missed a few key players, losing their first match 5–2 against the Argentinian side Boca Juniors.
 The second fixture against the hosts, Manchester United, was called off due to a massive electric storm.
-Some 800 Urawa fans had travelled to the game and were later compensated.
+Some 800 Urawa Reds fans had travelled to the game and were later compensated.

-The club's supporters also have an unofficial relationship with Shanghai Shenhua.
-The clubs' supporters will support each other in continental competition.
-For example, Shenhua fans will support Urawa when Urawa plays in Shanghai against Shanghai SIPG.

-Stadium
+Home stadium

 Since the establishment of J.League in 1992, the club had used the Urawa Komaba Stadium as its home stadium.
 Due to the increasing popularity of the matches, Saitama City, owner of the stadium, expanded the seat capacity.
 During the renovation, the club used Ōmiya Park Soccer Stadium.
-In spite of the poor performance of the club, the stadium was filled with faithful supporters, drawing an average audience of twenty thousand people.
+In spite of the poor performance of the club, the stadium was filled with faithful supporters.

+New home ground

 In October 2001, Saitama Prefecture built new football-specific Saitama Stadium in Saitama city.
 This stadium was used as a venue for the 2002 FIFA World Cup.
-After the World Cup the club gradually increased home games in Saitama Stadium and in 2003 the stadium was formally designated as the home stadium.
+After the World Cup, the club gradually increased home games in Saitama Stadium and in 2003 the stadium was formally designated as the home stadium.
 In 2008, only two games were held at Komaba Stadium.